vidhanbhonsle/demo-app-Telnyx/README.md

     <img src='./img/flask_server.png' width="800"/>

     > You must notice few intresting things in the code, we have defined the path as `/webhooks` and specified that the path will respond to the HTTP `POST` method.
 This route will accept webhooks from Telnyx when your Telnyx number receives an SMS.
+    > We have a `payload` object reading the data coming in from the webhooks.
 </p></details>